quantumatomoptic/heliumtools/README.md

 ![Python3.9](https://img.shields.io/badge/Python-3.9-green)
 ![Python3.10](https://img.shields.io/badge/Python-3.10-green)

-This package is developped by the [Quantum Atom Optics]((https://www.lcf.institutoptique.fr/groupes-de-recherche/gaz-quantiques/experiences/quantum-atom-optics)) group at the  Laboratoire Charles Fabry, [Institut d'Optique Graduate School](https://www.institutoptique.fr/) in Palaiseau (France).
+This package is developped by the [Quantum Atom Optics]((https://www.lcf.institutoptique.fr/groupes-de-recherche/gaz-quantiques/experiences/quantum-atom-optics)) team at the  Laboratoire Charles Fabry, [Institut d'Optique Graduate School](https://www.institutoptique.fr/) in Palaiseau (France).

 We make use of Bose-Einstein condensates (BEC) of metastable helium atom (He*) to perform interferometry experiments inspired by quantum optics.
 A remarkable feature of the metastable state of helium is its very large internal energy (20eV), allowing the use of a single-atom resolved detector, based on the electron amplification.
 This detector is called a microchannel plate (MCP) and provides three-dimensional data in the momentum space of the atoms.
 This python package gathers code we daily use to analyze our datas.